Delores P. Aldridge

-Delores P. Aldridge (born 8 June 1941) is an American sociologist.
+Delores P. Aldridge (born June 8, 1941) is an American sociologist.
 Aldridge was the first African-American faculty member at Emory University, and the founder of the first African American and African studies program in the American south.

 Early life and education

-Aldridge was born in 1941 in Tampa, Florida to Willie Lee Aldridge and Mary Ellen Bennett Aldridge.
+Aldridge was born on June 8, 1941, in Tampa, Florida, to Willie Lee Aldridge and Mary Ellen Bennett Aldridge.
 She was privately schooled at Allen Temple A.M.E Church, and then attended Meacham Elementary School, Booker T. Washington Junior High School, and Middleton High School.
 In 1959, she was the valedictorian of Middleton High School.

 Aldridge attended Clark College in Atlanta, Georgia, where she graduated with a Bachelor of Science degree in sociology and Spanish.
 In 1966, she went on to Atlanta University and received a master's degree in social work.
 She earned a certificate in child psychology from University College Dublin in 1967.
 In 1968, Aldridge studied techniques for the treatment of families at the University of Montreal.
-In 1971, Aldridge earned a Ph.D. in Sociology from Purdue University.
+In 1971, Aldridge earned a Ph.D. in sociology from Purdue University.
 She was the first African American woman to receive a Ph.D. from the program.
 In 1972, she studied African politics and art at the University of Ghana at Legon.
 In 1979, Aldridge completed her postgraduate study at Georgetown University.

 Career

 Aldridge became a faculty member at Emory University in 1971.
 She was the first tenure-track African American faculty member at the institution.
 In 1971, she went on to found the first African American and African studies program, then called the Black Studies Program, in the southern United States.
 She was a member of Clark College's board of trustees.
 In 1988, she became a member of Clark Atlanta University's board of trustees after the university was founded.
 She was the director of the program until 1990.
+Aldridge additionally served as the president of the National Council for Black Studies for two terms and acted as a board chairman for the International Black Women's Congress (IBWC).
+During her time with the IBWC, she organized conferences regarding health issues prevalent within African female communities.
 In 1998 and 1992, Aldridge studied issues of gender and race abroad in the Soviet Union and Brazil.
 Aldridge was the first professor at any major university to receive a chair that was named for an African American woman's honor.
 She has published over 150 articles and books.
 As of 2014, Aldridge is the Board Secretary and Chair of the Academic Affairs committee at Clark Atlanta University.